b9Joker108/a_glockenspiel_magistery/appendices/ancient_british_isles_and_old_european_traditions_of_magical_practice_v1_05072025.md

-# Ancient English and Old European Traditions of Magical Practice #
+# Ancient, Old and Mediaeval Magical Practice(s) of the British Isles and Europe #

 I did not ask about Wiccan Traditions.
 Focus on my specific request and amplify with precision and survey the field.